webtorrent/webtorrent/docs/api.md

 Resume connecting to new peers.

+## `torrent.rescanFiles([function callback (err) {}])`

+Verify the hashes of all pieces in the store and update the bitfield for any new valid pieces.
+Useful if data has been added to the store outside WebTorrent, e.g. if another process puts a valid file in the right place.
+Once the scan is complete, `callback(null)` will be called (if provided), unless the torrent was destroyed during the scan, in which case `callback` will be called with an error.

 ## `torrent.on('infoHash', function () {})`

 Emitted when the info hash of the torrent has been determined.